The Anime Man: The Anime Man

 Bizinger began his YouTube career after posting his first video, “Dubbed Anime Sucks!,” on 27 May 2013.
-With a mixture of vlogs and discussions about various anime and manga, Bizinger would hit his first big milestone, 100,000 subscribers, in 2015.
+With a mixture of vlogs and discussions about various anime and manga, Bizinger would hit his first big milestone of 100,000 subscribers in 2015.
 This was soon followed on what is considered his break-out video, “7 Types of Anime Fans,” on 17 June 2015, which ran through the various archetypes that comprise the anime community; a week after its release, Bizinger had doubled his subscriber count.
 In February 2016, Bizinger created his second channel, Joey, which was initially created as a 'me' channel, but has since evolved into a channel where less polished or various content that does not fit in the main channel are placed.

 After graduating from university, in May 2016 Bizinger moved to Japan, where he had originally planned to work in information technology, but by then his YouTube channel had grown so successful that he could work on it full time.
 In January 2017, The Anime Man hit one million subscribers.
 From 2017 to 2018, Bizinger co-hosted a weekly SBS podcast titled, The Anime Show, with Agnes Diego (Akidearest), which ran for 68 episodes that discussed anime, manga, and otaku culture.